 How do musculoskeletal disorders affect you and your employees?

-Employees who suffer from musculoskeletal issues are often absent from work, or when they are on the job, work at a limited capacity, resulting in reduced productivity.
+Employees who suffer from musculoskeletal issues are often absent from work, or when they are on the job, work at a limited capacity, resulting in reduced productivity due to the overall strain of chronic condition management.

 How can I help my employees prevent and recover from musculoskeletal disorders?

-There are several things you, as an employer, can do to address this issue.
-First, you should ensure you’re providing employees with tools and equipment that facilitate better body mechanics.
-Second, make sure that your employees are properly trained on safe practices at work.
+There are several things you, as an employer, can do to address health.
+First, you should ensure you’re providing employee health solutions that include tools and equipment that facilitate better body mechanics.
+Second, make sure that your employees are properly trained to engage in safe practices at work.
 Then you’ll want to ensure they have adequate breaks to rest.
-It’s also a good idea to rotate them from job to job so the same muscle groups aren’t engaged over extended periods of time.
+It’s also a good idea to rotate tasks so the same muscle groups aren’t engaged over extended periods of time.

-Finally, you should offer your employees robust resources that will help them reduce workplace injuries.
-WellOnMyWay offers an integrated injury prevention and recovery program that helps employees stay healthy and pain-free in a high quality, low cost way.
-Through a wide variety of physical therapy-driven injury prevention and recovery treatment plans, employees learn to improve their range of motion and strengthen areas susceptible to injury, reducing the need for high cost treatments and time away from work.
+Finally, you should offer your employees robust health resources that will help them reduce workplace injuries.
+SentryHealth offers virtual care services that help employees stay healthy and pain-free in a high-quality, low-cost way.
+Through physical therapy-driven coaching, employees learn to improve their range of motion and strengthen areas susceptible to injury, reducing the need for high-cost treatments and time away from work.